 - Taking into account the interns' interests areas, interns co-facilitate a minimum of two therapy groups during the course of internship.
 Interns often choose to co-lead 4 or more groups during the year.

 - Supervision, both in quality and in quantity, is a definite strength of our program.
 In addition to the primary supervisor, interns receive supervision for the supervision they provide to practicum students, group work, assessment, outreach activities, and optional rotations.

 Interns receive 5 days of professional development leave time for the year.
 Professional Development Leave can be used for working on dissertation, travel for dissertation defense, or job interviews.

 Other strengths of the program:

 - The Student Counseling Center is housed in the beautiful Student Wellness Center along with Student Health Services.
 Intern offices are similar to professional staff offices.
 Intern offices are equipped with digital videotaping capability and a Dell computer with on-line access.
-The new facility also houses a state-of-the-art MindSpa with a biofeedback lab, massage chair, and Xbox for yoga and mindfulness activities, and heart rate variability software that allows students to monitor physiological signs of stress and learn how to relax physically as well as mentally.
+The new facility also houses a state of the art MindSpa with massage chair, Xbox for yoga and mindfulness activities, and heart rate variability software that allows students to monitor physiological signs of stress and learn how to relax physically as well as mentally.